Kitura/kitura.dev/en/starter/generator/core_concepts.md

 The connection details for this client are loaded by  the configuration boilerplate code and are passed to the Kitura-redis client.

+#### PostgreSQL IBM Cloud service
+This service uses the [Swift-Kuery-ORM](https://github.com/IBM-Swift/Swift-Kuery-ORM) which allows Kitura applications to interact with a PostgreSQL database.

+Boilerplate code for creating a client object for the Swift-Kuery-ORM is included inside `Sources/Application/Application.swift` as an `internal` variable available for use anywhere in the `Application` module.

+The connection details for this client are loaded by the configuration boilerplate code and are passed to the PostgreSQL client.

 #### Object Storage IBM Cloud service
 This service uses the [Object Storage package](https://github.com/ibm-bluemix-mobile-services/bluemix-objectstorage-serversdk-swift.git) to connect to the IBM Cloud Object Storage service.